WebizenAI/devdocs/Webizen Tech Stack/Webizen Apps.md

 The objectives of this stage of development, seek to in-turn form means that will act to resolve and addres many of the issues discussed in the [[Social Factors]] notes; and support the means to get to [[Webizen 4.0]] where consumers, may at relatively low-cost - be provided a home-device that is able to help them operate their own Webizen systems and related AI Agents (webizen) on their personal devices, effectively providing their own private [[Webizen AI OS Platform]] 'cloud' environment; that is owned by them, rather than being something that is provided to them by anyone else.

-The [[Webizen Vision]] document and related links give an overview of the broader technological objectives; yet, the [[Peace Infrastructure Project]] is central the heart of the objectives from a [[Social Factors]] point of view.
+The [[Webizen Vision]] document and related links give an overview of the broader technological objectives; yet, the [[PeaceInfrastructureProject]] is central the heart of the objectives from a [[Social Factors]] point of view.